-You get a 50% discount when showing your ISIC student card.
+You get a 50% discount on the complete ticket when showing that you are under 18 years old, or your ISIC / university student card.
 Also on the entrance for MachuPicchu and other sites.
 You

-can buy the Boleto at the museums in Cusco listed on the ticket and at the maimn office in Av.
+can buy the Boleto at the main office in Av.
 El Sol 103 of.
 102 (Galerias Turisticas)

 Telf.
 22-7037 Open from: 8:00 until 15:00, Saturday and Sunday util 13:00.
 More information on http://www.cosituc.gob.pe/.